PeopleMetrics/family-finder/readme.md

 2. Update the class *and tests* to support the new data structure `data_v2` but keep it backwards compatible with the old structure.

-When you're ready, send us a pull request
+When you're ready, send us a pull request on a separate branch with your update!